mark-meyer/advent_of_code_ipython/Readme.md

-# Advent of Code 2021
+# Advent of Code

-This is just a running Jupyter Notebook.
+Each day is in a Jupyter Notebook running python.

 For viewing and running in VS Code, Jupyter has a [nice extension](https://marketplace).visualstudio.com/items?itemName=ms-toolsai.jupyter